opendott-smartcities/working-open/spiral/nonlinear.md

 A friend and colleague in Brazil - an anthropologist - called my attention once to the way we were trying to push the digital culture programme in the context of Pontos de Cultura.
 He told me: "communities don't usually work with the idea of a project, with a clear beginning and expected end point".
 Nature is cyclic and so is life.
 Years later I found that echoing in the idea of 'lean startup', but as mentioned above I don't think it is a true similarity.
 Instead of working open-ended and in line with the cyclic nature of life, the lean startup disguises part of its development as a cycle only to capture as much feedback as possible into its construction and be able to leverage a power unbalance to generate extreme profit.

 WEIRD - western, educated, industrialised, rich, democratic (plus: white, male).
 Democratic of sorts, that is.
 Incorporates the projectism perspective, the linear point of view.

+I was lucky...  stop.
+Part of acknowledging my own privilege is realising that making use of luck is not for everyone - seizing opportunities requires a level of comfort and reliability in one's own survival, which is a privilege indeed.
+In any case, I was lucky and privileged and made use of the opportunities I had to be part of a thriving moment in Brazil.
+I dedicated some years of my adult life to help develop what we then identified as Brazilian Digital Culture.
+We had the government on our side, for a while.
+In recent years however things turned back to how they were before (and more recently reverted full steam to levels below civilisation).

+As resources to more experimental, open ended and common good oriented initiatives were meagering, I wanted to find alternatives to keep doing what I thought was important work for the communities I was engaged with.
+It seemed unfair that so many startups made money out of making rich people even richer (whilst destroying the bases of public services along the way), and I had to work for capitalistic enterprises to make ends meet and keep debt under control (which I did not, but let's leave it as that).

+At some point I decided to read, watch and listen to everything I could about startups and canvasses and MVPs and prototypes and how to adapt them to sustainable and socially aware initiatives.
+And I tried to follow that way of doing things, trying to increase my level of tolerance in engaging with corporate responsability types and impact investors and other greenwashers.
+And I should say, I failed miserably at the exercise of coming up with an impactful idea, a disruptive concept, something that I should hold on to and insist and convince people that would change the world.

+You see, I didn't want to change the world.
+Not all of it, at least.
+My objective was perhaps too modest.
+Only it wasn't.
+I wanted to find ways to allow all the socio-environmental innovators who were drawn to [Ubatuba](../ubatuba.md) to find ways to keep doing what they do without having to sell themselves to whoever paid for their time.
+I still believe that place could become an international reference in terms of socio-environmental innovation.
+But I found no way to channel resources into making that happen, and felt like a loser for that.
+That way of doing things - the 'lean' way - was just not my way.
+Which is itself lean, but in other sense.
+So, I failed.
+Not the first time.
+In every ten projects I have done, I'd say one was a clear success, about three or four are relative successes and the other half goes from minor fails to total waste of time.
+But here it was clear the inadequacy of the format to my way of doing.

+I tend to start with relations, which may evolve to a community or not.
+What is a community to me, one may ask?
+It is a mix of commonality and difference.
+There's no community without commonality, of course.
+But there's no real community without difference.
+Difference is not the same as diversity, by the way.

+Does it make sense in English to talk of "differences" as disagreements?
+I believe so.

+I never understood one hundred percent of Simondon, but a Brazilian colleague has helped me see through parts of his work, years ago.
+In particular, it may be interesting to think of individuation, and what takes place before, how pre-individuated communities should establish their ties.

+Connecting again to the text Jamie King contributed to the publication "In the Shade of the Commons" (which also has the excellent "A Letter to the Commons").
+King's text is "On the plane of the para-constituted: towards a grammar of gang power".
+Instead of thinking of pre-constituted groups and post-constituted organisations, he discusses the idea of para-constituted networks that operate both as loose groups and established organisations.

+Release early, release often.
+Re-reading The Cathedral and the Bazaar.
+Eric Raymond, white guy, WEIRD, blind to gender and ethnicity.
+Online discussions are blind to that.
+But not.
+Tone can be felt over text.
+Familiarity with language, all the same.
+We've been there - Meta:Fora and the early MetaReciclagem were based on text (mailing list, wiki) and took for granted that people knew how to use that powerful tool, written language.

+The importance of being familiar with the language.
+When I was in Delhi, I asked how I could get to Nehru's place, what I imagined to be a similar place to Santa If in Sao Paulo.
+That was before google maps, smartphones and affordable GPS with public transport data.
+Someone told me: "you should not go there without a native to help you negotiate".
+I took their advice and gave up.
+Not being a local makes you feel impotent.
+The same applies to language.

+Impotence is also part of the Letter to the Commons.
+What do you mean, you feel entitled to claim this creative work is "yours"?
+How about the centuries of intellectual accumulation you naturally build upon?

+My way of doing is not about completing a predefined, linear, set of tasks.
+Rather, I reconfigure the whole thing at every step.

+Open Science <-> Common Science.
+Lafuente -> Ubatuba.

+Meta:Fora - tools easier than objectives.

+ - Avoid jargon
+ - Intentional self-sabotage of leadership
+ - Combined leadership (no followers)

+Mr. Robot vs. Rose:

+ - I am a leader
+ - Then where are your followers?

+A game of disguise.
+Wear the hat.
+Pirate Flag (Hakim Bey, I believe).

+Culture of Openness geared towards building commons.

+ - Inclusion
+ - diversity
+ - Sustainabilityy
+ - Interdisciplinary production

+(are these mine?)

+Culture of Openness from the onset.
+Reorganising the very processes of creation, production, releasing and circulating.
+Parallel to common science, again.

+Cathedral and Bazaar: software starts itching a developer (wow this creative illuminist epic genius, once again bringing promethean light to the world).
+Great programmers know what to rewrite and reuse.
+All areas can have those people, not only coding.
+Seeing users as co-developers.
+How about the power balance there?
+Change the focus!
+Beta-testers.
+Myth of creative genius, a benevolent one only.

+In the Shade of the Commons.
+Delhi Declaration for a new context for new media.
+Declarations, statements.
+I've been many times to events during which participants wanted to write a comprehensive and bold statement.
+I believe those are indeeed useful, but never have much patience to actually read them.
+Not relevant to me.
+I'm usually more interested in making acquaintances and getting them to help me understand better the whole thing we're all immersed in.
+Even by only opposing.
+I was once in a very high level conference that in general terms was about access to technology.
+A succcessful activist from an African country listened to me talking about MetaReciclagem and spent some time trying to convince me that we should incorporate, become an organisation.
+Only then, she said, would we be able to promote change and influence policy.

+My take however was that we should not become an organisation precisely because we were already influencing government decision from the inside.
+There were public servants who were members of our open network, and a very interesting dynamics happened.
+As activists, some of us felt the very real power to influence discussions and decisions made by the government.
+On the other hand, those who were inside public institutions found a timely and fast aavenue to help themselves understand better the implications of government decisions, and generate ideas without the need to go the usual way - open a call, hire consultants, wait for months and finally get their hands on something that was outdated if not outright wrong.

 ### TODO

  - Create file science.md
   - Open science notebooks.
 Open brainstorm.
 Not thinking of having a community yet.
+ - Create file ubatuba.md (why? because.)
 ### To read

  - Primitive accumulation